 Webcam: Panasonic LUMIX G7

 Tim has joked with his chat in the past about how he’s a “cam girl.”
 And if that’s truly what he’s going for, he certainly hasn’t gone cheap in the webcam department.
 Rocking a Panasonic LUMIX, Tim’s streaming camera isn’t your typical webcam.
-In fact, it’s a full-blown digital camera with 4k capability that will cost you about three to four times more than your stereotypical webcam.
+In fact, it’s a full-blown digital camera with 4k capability that will cost you about three to four times more than your traditional cam.

 Much like his microphone, Tim regularly tells his viewers that his webcam is significantly more expensive than the average person might want to use to start up a stream.
 Admitting his fortune, he adds that when he started his stream, the camera he used was more along the lines of what you’d envision when talking about a generic webcam.

-This article includes affiliate links, which may provide small compensation to Dot Esports.
+This article includes affiliate links, which may provide some compensation to Dot Esports.